-The initial group of strategic partners is composed of ACER, FHI360 and the Nazarbayev University Graduate School of Education (NUGSE) in Kazakhstan.
+The initial group of strategic partners is composed of the Australian Council of Educational Research (ACER), FHI360 and the Nazarbayev University Graduate School of Education (NUGSE) in Kazakhstan.
+The expanded partnership includes UNESCO Bangkok and UNICEF Regional Office for Europe and Central Asia (Geneva).

 ACER works very closely in East and South Asia and in the Pacific region.
 The two liaison members at ACER who will serve as the main counterparts for the RLP-3, are involved with ACER’s Global Education Monitoring Centre and cooperate closely with UNICEF, UNESCO (IIEP-UNESCO and UNESCO Asia and Pacific Regional Bureau for Education), UNESCO Institute for Statistics, and the Global Learning Metrics Task Force in the area of student assessments, monitoring, and quality measurement.